 - Measure, align, and adapt your plan: A successful launch depends on continuous improvement.
 Ensure your teams are aligned, define your key performance indicators (KPIs) from the start, and use performance data to make smart adjustments to your strategy over time.

-What is a Go-to-Market (GTM) Strategy?
+What is a Go-to-Market (GTM) Strategy, Really?

 Think of a Go-to-Market (GTM) strategy as the detailed roadmap for launching your product.
 It’s more than just a marketing plan; it’s a comprehensive blueprint that outlines exactly how your company will introduce a new product or service to customers and achieve a competitive advantage.
 This plan answers critical questions: Who are we selling to?
 What problem are we solving for them?
 How will we price our product, and what channels will we use to sell and promote it?
 A GTM strategy moves beyond siloed checklists and creates a unified vision for how your product will win in the market, ensuring every department is on the same page from day one.